admantium-sg/coline/README.md

   ]
 ```

-The interface object from which lunch events are created, modified and scheduled
+The interface object from which lunch events are created, modified and scheduled.

 ```javascript
 [